 Armed with a highly complementary set of skills and experience, Roy and Martha started a firm able to scale seemingly insurmountable issues with persistence, strategic thinking and teamwork.
 As Folsom’s former city manager and city attorney, Martha brought deep understanding of the public perspective.
 As a land use lawyer with decades of experience and community leadership, Roy possesses exceptional skill at deflecting conflict and gaining consensus.

 Today, the firm provides counsel and strategic advice on all aspects of large, complex and controversial projects that involve a combination of land use advocacy, political strategy, economic redevelopment, brownfield properties, public financing, permitting, rezoning and infrastructure development.
 Our attorneys know what’s happening in a half dozen jurisdictions at any one time and have advantageous relationships in each.
 Our projects get approved quickly with practical solutions and lower costs—and we’ve never lost a project.
-In our first decade, we’ve had 49 approvals, including 44 project approvals by unanimous vote, in 16 different jurisdictions; various agreements with public agencies in 26 different jurisdictions.
+In our first decade, 57 successes in 57 attempts; 49 project approvals, 49 by unanimous vote, in 16 different jurisdictions; various agreements with public agencies in 26 different jurisdictions.
 In that same time interval we have provided strategic planning facilitation for public agencies and due diligence in an additional 11 jurisdictions.

 Nobody is better prepared to help clients and public agencies find a way to “yes.”